impredicative/urltitle/README.md

 It is also used for a PDF which is too large or doesn't have title metadata.
 * Diagnostic logging can be optionally enabled for the logger named `urltitle` at the desired level.
 * Some site-specific customizations are configurable:
-  - Multiple regular expression based URL and title substitutions
+  - Regular expression based URL and title substitutions
   - Use of Google web cache
   - User-Agent
   - Additional headers
   - CSS title selector
   - Use of `og:title` or `twitter:title` over `title` tag
+  - Initial read size

 ## Links
 * Code: https://github.com/impredicative/urltitle/